parallax/reactable-stateless-components/README.md

 ![logo3](./assets/reactable-logo.png)
 # Reactable Stateless Components

-This is the README for your extension "reactable-stateless-components".
-After writing up a brief description, we recommend including the following sections.

 ## Features

 Easily create stateless react components, with seperate files for the component, container, a config and styles.